sazonovanton/SirChatalot/README.md

 * YandexGPT.SummarizeTooLong: Whether to summarize first set of messages if session is too long instead of deleting it.
 Default: `False`.
 * YandexGPT.RequestLogging: Whether to disable logging of API requests by the Yandex Cloud (learn more [here](https://yandex.cloud/en/docs/yandexgpt/operations/disable-logging)).
 Default: `False`.

-YandexGPT support is experimental, please submit an issue if you find a problem.
-It was rewritten to use YandexGPT v1 instead of v1alpha due to v1alpha [deprecation](https://yandex.cloud/en/docs/yandexgpt/api-ref/migration-to-v1).

 > [!WARNING]
-> There were some changes for YandexGPT.
-If you have an old configuration file, please update it to the new format.
+> There can be some changes in the way Yandex GPT API works, so it can be unstable.

 ## Vision
 Bot can understand images with [OpenAI GPT-4](https://platform.openai.com/docs/guides/vision) or [Claude 3](https://docs.anthropic.com/claude/docs/vision) models.